 I know Iceland is safe, but I’m at the beginning of my trip and can’t be inconvenienced by my passport or wallet going missing this early in the game.

 When I got to the airport at 10pm after returning my rental car, I attempted to go through airport security and go to the departure gates for my 6am flight.
+The Iceland layovers can be brutally exhausting and expensive.

 My initial plan was to sleep in my rental car but I couldn’t sleep.
 There was nowhere to really park safely.
 That’s because of 2 reasons: